kristoffer-dyrkorn/pathfinder/README.md

 # Use case

 Assume you have a GPS track from a hiking trip, and a terrain model of the same area.
 You want to render the track and the terrain surface.
-However, since the terrain model has limited resolution, and the GPS is not always precise, the recorded track will not follow the terrain surface.
-Sometimes it will lie above the surface, sometimes it will disappear underneath it.
+However, since the terrain model is a simplified version of the true surface, and the GPS is not always precise, the recorded track will not follow the surface of the terrain model.
+Sometimes the track will lie above the surface, sometimes it will disappear underneath it.

 # Method

 - Assume that both the track and the triangle mesh is 2D
 - Calculate all intersection points between the track and the triangles
 - Also add all track path points fully inside the mesh triangles
-- For each point in the resulting path, get elevation data by interpolation - either along triangle edges or inside triangles
+- For each point in the resulting path, get elevation data by interpolating the surrounding triangle

 The result is a 3D track that follows the terrain surface precisely.
 By adding a fixed elevation offset to the track it can then be rendered properly along with the terrain.